 - NG3's existing, drought-stressed wildlife populations could not sustain the proposed offtake levels;

-- It would cause an increase in aggressive behaviour in resident elephant populations thereby posing a danger to residents and tourists.
+- Hunting would cause an increase in aggressive behaviour in resident elephants thereby posing a danger to people.

-These efforts were unfortunately to no avail in reversing the decision or having it modified in any way.
-Faced with the looming prospect of an invasion of hunters licensed to go anywhere in NG3, KWT's efforts in late October and November were then directed towards trying to persuade the professional hunter assigned to lead 5 of the 7 elephant hunting license holders, to not hunt in the core project area.
-KWT and the community also undertook intensive monitoring in the field during the November 2019 hunting period and pleaded with the DWNP to not allow hunters to drive north of Dobe border gate due to the risk of hunting promoting more aggressive behaviour in elephants, thereby placing community members regularly walking along the fence-line at risk of attack.
-Although the hunters did not attempt to hunt in the core project area, the Community's request for DWNP to not allow hunters to the north of Dobe gate were ignored and 2 elephants were shot close to the border fence north of Dobe gate (including a collared bull).
+These efforts were unfortunately to no avail in reversing the decision.
+Faced with the prospect of an invasion of hunters licensed to go anywhere in NG3, KWT's efforts in late October and November were then directed towards trying to persuade the professional hunter assigned to lead 5 of the 7 elephant hunting license holders, to not hunt in the core project area.
+KWT and the community also undertook intensive monitoring in the field during the November 2019 hunting period and pleaded with the DWNP to not allow hunters to drive north of Dobe border gate due to the risk of hunting promoting more aggressive behaviour in elephants.
+Although the hunters did not attempt to hunt in the core project area, the Community's request that DWNP not allow hunters to the north of Dobe gate, were ignored and 2 elephants were shot close to the border fence north of Dobe gate (including a collared bull).

-Much to the relief of the NG3 stakeholders, the DWNP in December decided to set the 2020 quota for NG3 to zero for all species including elephant, meaning that there will be no legal hunting pressure on wildlife inside NG3 in the 2020 hunting season (i.e. April to September).
-Unfortunately only NG3 will be spared as all the surrounding areas will be hunted in, and at higher numbers than what was allocated for 2019.
+Much to the relief of the NG3 stakeholders however, the DWNP in December decided to set the 2020 quota for NG3 to zero for all species including elephant, meaning that there will be no legal hunting pressure on wildlife inside NG3 in the 2020 hunting season (i.e. April to September).
+Unfortunately only NG3 will be spared as all the surrounding areas will still be hunted in.